energysistem/manuals/39930-BT5Plus/en/03-features.md

 * Closed circumaural dynamic headphones with Bluetooth ® V4.0 technology.
 * High sensitivity microphone with echo and noise cancellation.
-* Sound clean, clear and full of detail.
+* Clean and clear sound full of detail.
-* Total compatibility with tablets, smartphones, laptops, PlayStation, MAC and PC.
+* Full compatibility with tablets, smartphones, laptops, PlayStation, MAC and PC.
 * Easy pairing without codes.
 * NFC pairing function.
 * Control for PLAY, STOP, <<, >> and VOLUME functions from the headset.